wqruan/HawkEye/README.md

 ## Accuracy of HawkEye
 (Table 1, Table 2, Table 6, Table 7, Table 8, Table 9, Figure 6, and Figure 7)

-### Table 1, Table 2, Figure 6, and Figule 7
+### Table 1, Table 2, Figure 6, and Figure 7
-After runningthe following script, `Data/modelname-i.txt` would contain the profiling results from HawkEye in Table 1, Table 2, Figure 6, and Figule 7.
+After running the following script, `Data/modelname-i.txt` would contain the profiling results from HawkEye in Table 1, Table 2, Figure 6, and Figure 7.

 ```
 chmod +x Scripts/profiling-models.sh
 ./Scripts/profiling-models.sh
 ```
 The above commands might take about one hour.
-The profiling results CrypTen can be obtained by the following steps: (1) Downloading the codes stored in  https://github.com/wqruan/MPCFormer-HawkEye.
+The profiling results from CrypTen can be obtained by the following steps: (1) Downloading the codes stored in  https://github.com/wqruan/MPCFormer-HawkEye.
 (2) Following the instructions in README-HawkEye.md of source codes.

 ### Table 6, Table 7 and Table 8
-After runningthe following script, `Data/modelname-Delphi1.txt` and `Data/modelname-Cheetah1.txt` would contain the profiling results from HawkEye in Table 6, Table 7 and Table 8.
+After running the following script, `Data/modelname-Delphi1.txt` and `Data/modelname-Cheetah1.txt` would contain the profiling results from HawkEye in Table 6, Table 7, and Table 8.

 ```
 chmod +x Scripts/profiling-models-delphi.sh